That couldn't happen, right?

 "Look at me.
 I am Giorgio Chinaglia.
 I beat you!"

-By 1984, the days of the Cosmos packing the 77,000-seat Giants Stadium, or at least making it look like they could if they could simply sign the next Pelé (Paolo Rossi?
-Dr. Sócrates?
-Michel Platini?), were over.
+By 1984, the days of the Cosmos packing the 77,000-seat Giants Stadium, or at least making it look like they could if they could simply sign the next Pelé (Would that have been Italy's Paolo Rossi?
+Brazil's Dr. Sócrates?
+France's Michel Platini?
+Probably Argentina's Diego Maradona, but he wasn't all that famous yet), were over.
 Due to expenditures on star power, the team had never turned a profit.
 And with Chinaglia having retired at the end of the previous season, they missed the Playoffs for the 1st time in 9 years, and were now desperate, just a year and a half after winning their 5th title.
 (They had also won in 1972, before Pelé.)

 Chinaglia had built a strong friendship with team owner Steve Ross, and convinced Ross to sell him 60 percent of the team's ownership.
+This was a big mistake.
 Then Chinaglia made an even bigger mistake: Handing operational control of the team to Peppe Pinton, his personal assistant.
 Pinton could easily have been a target for the timeless soccer chant, "You don't know what you're doing!"
 He believed his job was to do what Chinaglia would want, not to do what was best for the team.

-Chinaglia moved the Cosmos into the Nassau Coliseum and into the Major Indoor Soccer League (MISL).
-But indoor soccer, played on artificial turf on a much narrower and shorter field that could fit inside a hockey rink, was a very different game, and most players used to the outdoor version did not excel.
+Chinaglia moved the Cosmos into the Nassau Coliseum, and into the Major Indoor Soccer League (MISL).
+But indoor soccer, played on artificial turf on a much narrower and shorter field, one that could fit inside a hockey rink, whose boards meant that there was no out-of-bounds unless you kicked the ball into the seats, was a very different game.
+Most players were used to the outdoor version, and did not excel.
+Likewise, most of the players who did well in the MISL had not done well in the outdoor, regular-sized version.
 After the 1985 season, the original New York Cosmos were no more.

 Chinaglia, however, was not bankrupt.
 His real estate holdings saw to that.
 In 2006, he attempted to buy Lazio.
 But Italian authorities suspected that he was being financed by the Camorra, the Naples version of the Mafia, and he had to back out.
 He returned to America, and never set foot in Italy again, fearing that he would be imprisoned.